Sipps1/MECN4020A---Exam-Practice/README.md

 ## Disclaimer ⚠️

 This application is intended for educational purposes only.
 The practice questions included are from various sources and are not owned by the repository maintainer.
-If you are the copyright holder of any material in this repository and wish to have it removed, please contact me at [your-email@example.com] with proof of ownership, and the content will be removed promptly.
+If you are the copyright holder of any material in this repository and wish to have it removed, please contact me by opening an issue with proof of ownership, and the content will be removed promptly.

 ---